 This MBA offers real-life experiences and engagement with the industry.
 We have a strong belief and desire to take you out of the traditional classroom setting to experience and explore the sector for yourself.
 For example, current students were overnight guests at a five star hotel where they were able to discuss the history, operations and challenges with the owner.

-Within the hospitality sector the need for high performing groups and teams holds a particular importance.
+Within the hospitality sector, the need for high performing groups and teams is of particular importance.
 The course takes a clear and consistent focus on team and project dynamics and challenges you to take on different types of roles in delivering objectives.
-You will study a range of business and hospitality modules and complete a project with a hospitality organisation.
+You will study a range of business and hospitality modules and complete a project with a hospitality organisation

 MBA (180 credits)/ PgDip (120 credits)/ PgCert (60 credits)

 Single Modules: Register as an associate student to study single modules in areas of interest.
-Modules are also available as separate CPD courses.
+Modules are also available as separate CPD options.
 CPD fees are available on request.

 September and January